openhab/openhab-docs/installation/openhabian.md

 {: #timezone-locale}
 ### Timezone and Locale

-To change the timezone for your openHABian system, is by issuing the follwing command.
+To change the timezone for your openHABian system execute the follwing commands:

 ```shell
 # List available timezones